AlexH-HankIT/phpietadmin-gui/README.md

 - [ ] HDD temp
 - [ ] Smart data
 - [ ] Volume group menu (select which volume groups phpietadmin should use)
-- [ ] Save session data in database
+- [x] Save session data in database
     - [ ] Check if user 'admin' is already logged in
-- [ ] Delete session cookie when logging off
+- [x] Delete session cookie when logging off
+- [ ] Config option for production and development
+    * Production:
+        * minifized html and javascript generated at the relase will be used
+    * Development
+        * normal versions will be used
+- [ ] Login/Logout logging
+- [ ] Prevent comments from being deleted, when editing a config file

 ## Planned features and todo
 In version 0.5: